Back to Parmenides: Summary and conclusions

-The plan was to recover Time by using a semi-classical approximation of a fundamentally timeless quantum mechanics theory in configuration space.
-Mathematically, before all else we need to find a way to breath life into the configuration space propagator, $W(q_1,q_2)$, by defining a second configuration other than any present configuration, \lq{}now\rq{}.
+For the ordering of configurations, mathematically, before all else we needed to find a way to breath life into the configuration space propagator, $W(q_1,q_2)$, by defining a second configuration other than any present configuration, \lq{}now\rq{}.

 This first step was accomplished by defining a preferred configuration $q^*$, playing a role similar to the quantum mechanical \lq{}vacuum\rq{}.
 It is preferred in that it is the most structureless point of reduced configuration space, and it is also the configuration representing the \lq\lq{} pointiest corner\rq\rq{} of configuration space.
 The precise choice of $q^*$ depends both on the topology of the spatial manifold $M$ and on the relational symmetry group at hand.
 For the case of $M=S^3$ and the symmetry group Diff$(M)\ltimes\mathcal{C}$, $q^*$ is represented by (the orbit of) the round metric on $S^3$.